epic6969/EmojiMen/README.md

 - Other Stuff: [x]

 ## How to run
-python domas.py
+- Put token in Token.txt or input at first launch.
-put token in Token.txt or just input it first launch and it will save
+- Run Command python domas.py

 ## Commands and Usage
 Default Prefix = ";"